matrix-org/matrix-spec-proposals/meta/documentation_style.rst

 * Be used where they provide clarity.
 * Contain entries which start with a capital and end with a full stop.

+When talking about properties in JSON objects, prefer the word "property" to "field", "member", or various other alternatives.
+For example: "this property will be set to X if ...".
+Also avoid the term "key" unless you are specifically talking about the *name* of a property - and be mindful of the scope for confusion with cryptographic keys.

 OpenAPI
 ~~~~~~~